 2. Evaluate the Inheritor’s Understanding of Money

-Before giving an heir $1 million dollars or even $50,000, you should make sure they won’t spend it without planning.
-To get a better understanding of how your heir will handle a large sum of money, give them a small test run with a few thousand dollars.
-Observe if they invest it, spend it or pay off debt.
+Before giving an heir $1 million dollars or even $50,000, make sure they won’t spend it without some thought and planning.
+To get a better feel for how your heir will handle a large sum of money, give them a test run with a few thousand dollars.

-If going through a test run isn’t an option, ask yourself the following questions to get a better sense of your heirs’ relationship with money.
+If a test run isn’t feasible, ask yourself the following questions to get a better sense of your heir’s relationship with money:

 - Do they spend money on a whim?